benshi97/autoSKZCAM/README.md

 ## Instructions and Demo

-Instructions for running autoSKZCAM can be found in [example/autoskzcam.ipynb](example/autoskzcam.ipynb).
+Instructions for running autoSKZCAM can be found in [`example/autoskzcam.ipynb`](example/autoskzcam.ipynb).
 It features:
-- pre-calculated wave-function and DFT (ensemble) data, found in example/calc_dir and example/dft_calc_dir, respectively for the CO on MgO(001) system.
+- pre-calculated wave-function and DFT (ensemble) data, found in `example/calc_dir` and `example/dft_calc_dir`, respectively for the CO on MgO(001) system.
 This allows for the CO on MgO(001) results to be reproduced (Note: there are minor differences to the  [arXiv:2412.17204](https://arxiv.org/abs/2412.17204) paper due to differing basis set procedures).
 - a Jupyter Notebook demo with instructions to run on the pre-calculated data (which should only take a couple of minutes to analyse), together with the expected final outputs.
 - detailed explanation of keyword arguments entering each of the functions for the `autoSKZCAM` recipes.

-As the example.ipynb is restarting from completed calculations, it does not perform any quantum chemistry calculations.
+As the `example.ipynb` is restarting from completed calculations, it does not perform any quantum chemistry calculations.
 If the user would like to perform these calculations, please move or delete the example/calc_dir and example/dft_calc_dir folders and follow the guidance within the demo to initialise these calculations. `autoSKZCAM` makes heavy use of the QuAcc computational materials workflow library and its documentation can be found [here](https://quantum-accelerators.github.io/quacc/index.html).
 The key requirement is that the calculators for each of the codes VASP, MRCC and ORCA must be set-up:
 ```
 # Setup ORCA
 export QUACC_ORCA_CMD="/path/to/orca/orca"